BlockchainCommons/GordianWallet-iOS/Docs/Electrum-guide.md

 ![](../Images/Electrum/7_bip39seed.png)

-### 7. Add the recovery phrase from FN2
+### 7. Add the recovery phrase from Gordian Wallet

 ![](../Images/Electrum/8_addseed.png)

-### 8. Confirm derivation - by default FN2 uses the same derivation as Electrum for multisig wallets, just make sure you select `native segwit multisig (p2wsh)`, this is also the default multisig address format used by FN2 (bech32)
+### 8. Confirm derivation - by default Gordian Wallet uses the same derivation as Electrum for multisig wallets, just make sure you select `native segwit multisig (p2wsh)`, this is also the default multisig address format used by Gordian Wallet (bech32)

 ![](../Images/Electrum/9_derivation.png)